0xHunterr/Hackademy/README.md

 # Something to know
-I made this lab for personal usage and educational purposes, you will not find the best practices for coding here or the clean code
-Hope u enjoy it, happy Hunting
+I made this lab for personal usage and educational purposes, you will not find the best practices for coding here or the clean code hope u enjoy it, happy hunting